openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Partly

-*Widening primitive conversions* converts the following:
+*Widening primitive conversions* convert the following:

 - Values of a smaller numeric type to a larger type (see :ref:`Numeric Types Hierarchy`);